 IMPORTANT: If a student does not participate in the study abroad program, the deposit is forfeited and cannot be used toward Reynolda Campus tuition and fees.

 Some summer study abroad programs require a non-refundable deposit.
 The program director may also require additional deposits or fees.
-Contact the Center for International Studies for information.
+Contact the Center for Global Programs and Studies for information.

 Affiliate programs are Wake Forest-approved study abroad programs offered through program providers or other universities.
 When an undergraduate chooses to study in an affiliate program, the University charges a study abroad enrollment fee per semester.
 This fee reserves a student’s enrollment at Wake Forest and covers certain technology and administrative expenses.
 This fee is nonrefundable if a student withdrawals from the program.
 See the Tuition & Fees Schedule.